Our process appears simple, due to undergoing years of refinement.

-ReSea Project is the company that executes all activities behind the OWP raw materials and is based in Indonesia.
-This includes the collection, sorting, and delivery to either a plastic processor or their partner Waste4Change.
-ReSea Project has around 50 local collectors based in Jakarta and around 25 employees in the sorting station.
+ReSea Project is the company that handles the process behind OWP raw materials and is based in Indonesia.
+This includes the collection, sorting, and delivery to either a plastic processor or their partners Waste4Change and SBI.

 As part of Pack Tech, ReSea Project, was founded to handle the supply chain behind OWP.
-Both companies run independently of one another and share an HQ office in Denmark.